rootwork/rootwork.org/hugo/content/privacy.md

 When third-party social media is embedded (such as YouTube or Twitter) we use Hugo's "simple" and "do not track" [options](https://gohugo.io/about/hugo-and-gdpr/#the-privacy-settings-explained), although some forms of tracking from these networks may still slip through.
+See the next section for options on blocking these sites.

 If you click on social media icons to share content from this site or follow Rootwork.org, you may be tracked by these services as well.